Bluetooth Communication

 ## Encoding the data

-Encoding the data into 2 bytes required limiting the data that is sent.
-To achieve this any value below 127 is sent to an accuracy of 2 decimal points, and any value above 127 is sent as an integer.
+Encoding data into 2 bytes requires limiting how values are represented.
+Any value at 127 and below is sent to an accuracy of 2 decimal places, and any value above 127 is sent as an integer.

-If the value being sent is below 127 the **data1** byte contains the integer portion of the value and the **data2** value contains two decimal points.
-If the value is over 127 the **data1** byte contains the hundreds and thousands portion and the **data2** value contains the tens and units.
+If the value being sent is 127 or below, the **data1** byte contains the integer portion of the value and **data2** contains the decimal portion to two decimal places.
+If the value is above 127, **data1** contains the hundreds and thousands portion and **data2** contains the tens and units.